gem/oq-engine/doc/effective-realizations.rst

 trees.
 In recent years we improved the situation by introducing the concept of *effective realizations*.
-After realizing that in many calculations it is possible to reduce the full logic tree (the tree of the potential realizations) of a computation to a much smaller one (the tree of the effective realizations), we implemented an engine optimization to take advantage of such situations.
+After realizing that in many calculations it is possible to reduce the full logic tree (the tree of the potential realizations) to a much smaller one
+(the tree of the effective realizations), we implemented an engine optimization to take advantage of such situations.
 Here I will explain how the optimization work.